top of page

 *The answers to these questions are the collaborative opinions of our team, which includes rabbis and educators.
 We are sharing our opinions for informational purposes only.
 A Mitzvah to Eat is not intended to replace consultation with a medical professional, nor is it tailored to your specific body, background or interpretation of Jewish law.
 A Mitzvah to Eat does not assume any responsibility for actions taken by any person as a result of information shared through this platform.

-Even for those who are able to fast without harm, Yom Kippur is so much more than the fast.
+How do I connect to Yom Kippur if I’m eating?Even for those who are able to safely fast, Yom Kippur is about so much more than fasting.
 Yom Kippur is about teshuvah, which is sometimes explained as repentance.
 We would like to suggest a more expansive meaning of teshuvah, however.
 We see teshuvah as a process of self-reflection, where a person has an opportunity to draw closer to their true self, and to draw closer to God.
-Those who are able to fast can use the fast as part of their process of teshuvah.
+Those able to safely fast can use the fast as part of their process of teshuvah.
 Those who need to eat can make their eating meaningful by using it to draw closer to God and to their true selves.

-Some who need to eat normal amounts of foods on Yom Kippur will choose to eat in a way that marks the day for them.
+If I need to eat/drink in my usual amounts and manner on Yom Kippur, should I eat different foods than I normally do?Some people who need to eat as usual on Yom Kippur will choose to eat in a way that marks the day for them.
 This is only an option for people who can safely adjust their eating on Yom Kippur, and it is critical that in doing so, they still get what their bodies and minds need.
-Others may need to eat in the exact same way as they normally do, or to follow a specific meal plan designed by health professionals.
+Others may need to eat in the exact same way as they always do, or to follow a specific meal plan designed by health professionals.
 If this is what you need to do on Yom Kippur, we send you our full support.

-In some communities, there is either explicit or implicit messaging that those who need to eat on Yom Kippur should do so b’tzina, privately.
+If I need to eat on Yom Kippur, do I need to eat privately?
+My synagogue doesn’t have a place to eat.
+Does this mean I need to stay home for all of Yom Kippur?In some communities, there is either explicit or implicit messaging that those who need to eat on Yom Kippur should do so b’tzina, privately.
 It’s important to be aware that an emphasis on eating privately can send the message that eating on Yom Kippur is wrong, even for those who can’t safely fast.
 We find this messaging dangerously inaccurate.
 We also know that some, but not all, people who are able to fast might find it harder to fast if they see others eating.
 Because of this tension, we would suggest eating b’kavod, eating respectfully.
 Naturally, respect is something that we extend to both ourselves and to others.
 Respect to both those fasting and those eating would include providing dedicated eating spaces in synagogues.
 Sometimes clergy members will offer their offices for this purpose if space is tight.
 Approaching Yom Kippur from a perspective of respect for both those eating and fasting means that we accept the possibility that those fasting might see someone eating.
 It is not always practical to move to a separate space.
 Moreover, in public outdoor spaces, it is not possible to dedicate space for eating.
 Those who find the idea of seeing someone eat in public on Yom Kippur a difficult adjustment might consider how in communities where phone use on Shabbat is not part of the typical observance, doctors on call are not usually expected to stay home all day.
 We understand that they might like to walk to synagogue or go to the park.
 We understand that they might need to answer their phone while out in public.
 Notably, we are willing to trust that they are doing so because this is needed.
 It is time to use this model to similarly support those who need to eat on Yom Kippur.

 These questions and answers were also published by Rabbi Marianne Novak in The Times of Israel.